ErrorNoInternet/ErrorNoWatcher/README.md

 # ErrorNoWatcher
 ErrorNoWatcher is a Minecraft bot (written in Rust with [azalea](https://github.com/mat-1/azalea)) that alerts you when players are near your base.
-It also has other features such as interacting with blocks/entities, a basic pathfinder that can follow players and go to coordinates, a scripting system to run commands automatically, and much more.
+It also has other features such as interacting with blocks/entities, a basic pathfinder that can follow players and go to coordinates, a scripting system to run commands automatically, the ability to accept and respond to commands from Matrix, and much more.

 ## Compiling
 ```sh